Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Instacart then extended pickup services to more than 1,500 stores.
 In total, it provides pickup services for more than 60 major grocers in the US as well as non-grocery retailers like Sephora and 7-Eleven.

 Based in San Francisco, Instacart currently serves more than 7.5 million customers.
 To investors, it's unclear whether the online grocery delivery service will continue its upward trajectory.
 It faces stiff competition from the likes of Uber and DoorDash, which recently went public.

 Note: all dollar amounts on this page are in US dollars unless otherwise stated.

-How to buy shares in Instacart when it goes public
+How to buy Instacart stock when it starts trading

 Once Instacart goes public, you'll need a brokerage account to invest.
 Consider opening a brokerage account today so you're ready as soon as the stock hits the market.

 - Compare stock trading platforms.
 Use our comparison table to help you find a platform that fits your needs.

 - Open your brokerage account.
 Complete an application with your details.